2023-06-26 23:27:22

 Consider surgical treatment if the disease is advanced

-In particular, many patients with Parkinson’s disease are concerned about side effects caused by long-term medication.
+In particular, many patients with Parkinson’s disease are concerned regarding side effects caused by long-term medication.
 If the drug is treated for more than 2 to 3 years quickly, the time for the effect to manifest is reduced and the effect may be reduced.
 At this time, dyskinesia, in which the body or face shakes and twists, may appear, so surgical treatment is considered.

 Among the symptoms of Parkinson’s disease, even if drug treatment is given, only side effects occur and the tremor does not decrease, so there are cases where it becomes a problem in maintaining a job or social life.
 These patients may consider surgical treatment even in the early stages of the disease.